sumitpsm/wlconfig/README.md

 ```

 ## Note:
 > For updating package versions you have to update `flake.lock` file.
-To do that run: `nix flake update`.
+To do that, run: `nix flake update`.
 Then stage the `flake.lock` file using `git add -u`.

-> Moving Configuration: Copy this repository to your preferred path.
+> **Moving Configuration**: Copy this flake to your preferred path.
 Run `./init.sh` to recreate symlinks to your config.
-Then you can delete the original repository.
+Then you can delete the original flake.

-> Sometimes nixos doesn't allows user to rebuild from configuration flake due to ownership problems.
-To get around this run: `sudo chown -R <USERNAME>:users .`
+> Sometimes nixos doesn't allows user to rebuild from your configuration flake due to ownership problems.
+To get around this, run: `sudo chown -R <USERNAME>:users .`